flippergo/LLM/README.md

 streamlit run object_detection.py
 ```

-The web interface lets you upload an image, view detection results and
+The web interface lets you upload an image, set a confidence threshold with a
-optionally download the annotated output.
+slider, view detection results and optionally download the annotated output.